mrozycki/rustmas/README.md

 [pico-usb-neopixel-driver](https://github.com/krzmaz/pico-usb-neopixel-driver), and configure their positions using [our configurator](configurator/README.md).
 This will produce a CSV file with light positions.
 Alternatively you can use the visualizer for testing with the [example CSV file](lights.csv.example).

-### Running code locally

-The easiest way to test your animations is to run our [web application](webapi/README.md) locally.
-You can use either physical lights or our visualizer.

 ### Git hooks